evanwill/go-go-ghpages/0-prep.md

 ## Install Jekyll

 > Note: Jekyll does not officially support Windows, however it is cross platform (they just don’t officially write windows documentation or check for bugs).
-> There is a [Jekyll on Windows](https://jekyllrb.com/docs/windows/#installation) page, but it is out of date.
-Not everything mentioned is required any more.
+> There is a [Jekyll on Windows](https://jekyllrb.com/docs/windows/#installation) page, but it is out of date and inaccurate.

-Jekyll is a Ruby Gem, a software package installed via Ruby's management system called RubyGems (similar to Python's `pip`).
+Jekyll is a Gem, a software package installed via Ruby's management system called RubyGems (similar to Python's Pip).
 Open a terminal and type:
 `gem install jekyll bundler`

 Note: Linux users may need to `sudo`.
 This might take a minute as Gem installs all the dependencies.

-> On Windows, if `gem` returns an error about secure connections, it may be necessary to update to a newer version of RubyGems as some versions had out of date SSL certificates.
+> On Windows, if `gem` returns an error about secure connections, it may be necessary to update to a newer version of RubyGems as some versions have out of date SSL certificates.
-> Manually install the newer version by downloading the [zip package](https://rubygems.org/pages/download#formats).
+> Manually install the newer version by downloading the [RubyGems zip package](https://rubygems.org/pages/download#formats).
-> Unzip the package, then run `ruby setup.rb`.
+> Unzip the package, then run `ruby setup.rb` in the directory.